Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

-This is THE viral fragrance dupe — Bethenny Frankel posted it on TikTok and it sold out repeatedly.
-The scent profile genuinely captures Baccarat Rouge 540 signature amber-saffron DNA at 95% less cost.
-Where BR540 costs $325 for 70ml, Lattafa delivers a comparable experience for $15-22.
+This is THE viral fragrance dupe — Bethenny Frankel posted it on TikTok and it became unavailable repeatedly.
+The scent profile genuinely captures Baccarat Rouge 540 signature amber-saffron DNA.
+Lattafa delivers a comparable scent experience in a generous 60ml bottle.
 The 2026 batches specifically have excellent consistency.
 The amber-saffron-jasmine accord is close enough that most people cannot distinguish them in blind testing.

 ⚠ Not ideal for